-\$0 copayment for each Medicare-covered skilled nursing facility stay.
+\$0 copayment each day for days 1 to 20 and \$100 copayment each day for days 21 to 100 for Medicare-covered skilled nursing facility care.

 Per stay benefit period.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For skilled nursing facility care, the cost-sharing described above applies each time you are admitted to the facility.
-Cost shares are applied starting on the first day of admission and do not include the day of discharge.
+Cost shares are applied starting on the first day of admission and include the day of discharge.
+You pay these amounts until you reach the out-of-pocket maximum.